When you're the only one in the room

 The next best thing you can do is to forge the path and lift others up,

-so you are no longer, the only one in the room.
+so you are no longer the only one in the room.

-This is my attempt to capture a feeling.
-I've found it difficult to convey this feeling to my supportive, committed male colleagues over the years.
+I’ve found it difficult to convey this feeling to my supportive, committed male colleagues over the years.

 This feeling existed, despite working for incredible leaders who advocated cultures worth belonging to and balanced teams with whom I partnered to drive significant change.

-This feeling existed, despite belonging to tight, high performing teams, working alongside men I liked and respected.
+This feeling existed, despite belonging to tight, high-performing teams, working alongside men I liked and respected.

 You may experience this feeling for reasons other than gender.